General History 2022

 Visit medieval Tours, Royal Amboise and Leonardo da Vinci’s house.
 Visit to Saumur and the Ackerman wine cellars.
 Guided tour of Fontevraud Abbey, a stunning UNESCO World Heritage site.

-Separately to Riviera Travel we have booked a Mawley Oak coach with local pick-ups at extra shared cost to take us to and from Eurostar and members travelling have booked this at our own risk as we cannot take out insurance for missing the Eurostar so have arranged to go down early….
+Separately to Riviera Travel we have booked a Whittle's a coach at extra shared cost to take us to and from Eurostar and members travelling have booked this at our own risk as we cannot take out insurance for missing the Eurostar so have arranged to go down early….

 Monday 10 May 2021 Outstanding Women - we celebrated two of the six outstanding women that in 2021 English Heritage will be raising plaques to and one outstanding Irish woman with group members doing a short presentation on them followed by discussion.